transferzero/api-documentation/_docs/transaction-flow.md

 </div>

 You can read more about problems during payments at our [error handling documentation]({{ "/docs/error-handling/" | prepend: site.baseurl }}).

-## State Reason Details

-Contains detailed information about error. `state_reason_details` contains fields: `code`, `category`, `messages`, `description`.

-There are six group of errors based on error codes:
-* 0 - transaction is paid
-* 1x - transaction is awaiting
-* 2x - recipient action required
-* 3xx - temporary error.
-We will retry the transaction at a later date.
-* 4xx - recipient error.
-Update recipient details or cancel this transaction.
-* 5xx - sender / fatal error hence transaction cannot be processed

-The list of possible error codes can be found [here]({{ "/docs/error-handling/" | prepend: site.baseurl }}#error-codes).

 # Cancelling recipients and transactions